Timepiece laying on a book

 “The Time Traveler’s Wife” (2003) by Audrey Niffenegger

 “Of course, this time-traveling dilemma makes Clare’s and Henry’s marriage and future together pretty darn interesting.
-Grab some Kleenex as they attempt to live normal lives and survive impending devastation,” waxes The Uncorked Librarian.
+Grab some Kleenex as they attempt to live normal lives and survive impending devastation,” says The Uncorked Librarian.

 5. “The Future of Another Timeline” (2019) by Annalee Newitz